Rugby World Cup 2011: Jamie Roberts focuses on Australia clash

 Jamie Roberts insists Wales will put the World Cup semi-final disappointment behind them in a bid to win the third place play-off match against Australia on Friday.

-in a controversial last-four clash, Roberts wants to look forward and not back.
+After going down 9-8 to France in a controversial last-four clash, Roberts wants to look forward and not back.

 "We'll move on from the disappointment of the weekend.
 [Australia] is a massive game for us," said Roberts.

 "And I'm sure both teams will want to end the tournament on a high."

 He added: "I don't think it will be too tough [getting up for the third place play-off].

 "We are a very dedicated group of guys.
 We are very passionate.
 You wear the red shirt of Wales.
 Regardless of the occasion you give it your all.

 "We will be giving everything.
 It would be disappointing to lose to Australia and go home having lost two games on the bounce.

 "[We have] a point to prove to everyone back home.
 A true test of character is how you react."